TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/AutoSizeMax.rst

    .. note::

-      For fields of type `inline` this option is only useful in combination with :ref:`foreign\_selector <columns-inline-properties-foreign-selector>`.
-Also the field, `foreign_selector` is pointing to, has to be of type `select`.
+      For fields of type `inline` this option is only useful in combination with the :ref:`foreign\_selector <columns-inline-properties-foreign-selector>`.
+The field that `foreign_selector` is pointing to has to be of type `select`.